-A brief meal, the purchase of some supplies, and then we set off for Hpakan.
+A brief meal, purchase of supplies, and then we set off for Hpakan.
 The dirt road heads straight for the hills, but after hearing so many horror stories about monsoon travel in this area, we are pleasantly surprised at its benign condition.
 Visions of cold beer in the evening, served up in imperial jade goblets by miniskirted damsels on motorbikes dance in our heads.

-The first 12km are flat; then the road ascends, twisting through the jungle up to a small military post, some 16km from Hopin.
+The first 12 km are flat; then the road ascends, twisting through the jungle up to a small military post, some 16 km from Hopin.
 Wreathed in several layers of sharpened bamboo and punji sticks, just one year before this base had been a lonely outpost of the Burmese army in their battle with Kachin rebels.

 From the pass, the road plunges down onto the broad, flat plane that surrounds Burma's largest fresh-water body, Lake Indawgyi.
 In the nearby rice paddies, beautiful pink cranes are seen feeding.
 After two hours, we reach the small town of Nyaungbin, perched at the northern end of the lake, and halt for a brief break.

 At Nyaungbin, we get a glimpse of the shape of things to come.
 The small, L-shaped town is basically a staging point, where vehicles gear up for the push into Hpakan.
 Our driver begins to strap on chains.
 "Hmm," we think, "this is starting to get interesting."
 Next to our truck, another vehicle is removing chains.
 What makes it all the more notable is that it is a motorcycle.
 The mud-spattered rider tells us it had taken ten hours to come down from Hpakan and he had only fallen five times.
 Yes, this was looking interesting, indeed.